 - Professor J Paterson (Internationalisation)

-Heads of School DESIGNATION Dr G Gordon (Law) Dr P Sweeney (Divinity, History & Philosophy) Professor E Welch (Language, Literature, Music & Visual Culture) Dr D Smith (Acting) (Education) Dr M Bain (Social Science) Mr M Whittington Interim (Business) Professor G Paton (Biological Sciences) Professor A Sahraie (Psychology) Professor S Heys (Medicine, Medical Sciences & Nutrition) Professor J Skakle (Natural & Computing Sciences) Professor D Jolley (Geosciences) Professor I Guz (Engineering) Deans of Undergraduate Studies DESIGNATION Professor H Hutchison (Arts, Humanities, Social Sciences and Business) Professor A Jenkinson (Science, Engineering and Health Subjects) Deans of Postgraduate Studies DESIGNATION Professor C Kee (Arts, Humanities, Social Sciences and Business) Professor E Pavlovskaia (Science, Engineering and Related Subjects) Deans of Graduate School DESIGNATION Professor J Masthoff Deans of Research DESIGNATION Professor M Brown (REF Panels C & D) Vacant (REF Panels A) Dr R Neilson (REF Panels B) Quality Assurance Committee DESIGNATION Professor K Shennan (Dean) Mr D Auchie Dr M Ehrenschwendtner Professor P Bishop Dr M Hole International Deans DESIGNATION Professor R Wells (Dean for South East Asia and Middle East) Professor A Akisanya (Dean for Sub-Saharan Africa) Mr E Usenmez (Dean for China) Dr T Fahey Palma (Dean for China) Professor W Naphy (Dean for North American Affairs) Librarian
+Heads of School DESIGNATION Dr G Gordon (Law) Dr P Sweeney (Divinity, History & Philosophy) Professor E Welch (Language, Literature, Music & Visual Culture) Dr D Smith (Education) Dr M Bain (Social Science) Mr M Whittington Interim (Business) Professor G Paton (Biological Sciences) Professor A Sahraie (Psychology) Professor S Heys (Medicine, Medical Sciences & Nutrition) Professor J Skakle (Natural & Computing Sciences) Professor D Jolley (Geosciences) Professor I Guz (Engineering) Deans of Undergraduate Studies DESIGNATION Professor H Hutchison (Arts, Humanities, Social Sciences and Business) Professor A Jenkinson (Science, Engineering and Health Subjects) Deans of Postgraduate Studies DESIGNATION Professor C Kee (Arts, Humanities, Social Sciences and Business) Professor E Pavlovskaia (Science, Engineering and Related Subjects) Deans of Graduate School DESIGNATION Professor J Masthoff Deans of Research DESIGNATION Professor M Brown (REF Panels C & D) Professor G Macfarlane (REF Panels A) Dr R Neilson (REF Panels B) Quality Assurance Committee DESIGNATION Professor K Shennan (Dean) Mr D Auchie Dr M Ehrenschwendtner Professor P Bishop Dr M Hole International Deans DESIGNATION Professor R Wells (Dean for South East Asia and Middle East) Professor W Naphy (Dean for North America) Mr E Usenmez (Dean for China) Dr T Fahey Palma (Dean for China) Librarian

 Ms D Bruxvoort